 2. What questions did you specifically ask your current church before taking the position?

-Here’s the bottom line: There’s not a question that will answer everything you want to know.
-You’ll have to take a risk.
-Just like in church planting and you don’t know if anyone will show up.
+Here’s the bottom line: There is not a question that will answer everything you want to know.
+You will have to take a risk.
+Just like in church planting and you do not know if anyone will show up.
 In church revitalization, you’re going to find things out when you get there.

 3. If you could change anything about your transition into your current role as Senior Pastor of a historically established church what would it be and why?

 I would have asked for some of the harder decisions to have already been done.
 Specifically dealing with structure and staffing.

 4. How did you prepare your family for your role change?

 It was just my wife and me.
 That’s a huge difference, but I read everything I could about the church.
 I asked lots of questions.
 I interviewed the staff.
 I asked for list of key leaders and interviewed them.
 Then I shared everything I was learning with my wife.
 We were very open and transparent throughout the process.

 But, it’s important to know that while my wife is faster to move by faith – she has the gift of faith – she’s slower to let her heart change.
 She can know it’s what we are supposed to do, but her heart stays longer where we once lived.
 She hangs on to the past harder than I do.
 Navigating through that and giving her time to acclimate was huge.